survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 ## Automating Releases

-To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases. [semantic-release](https://www.npmjs.com/package/semantic-release) allows you to automatically make new npm releases and publish release notes to GitHub.
+To make it easier to manage SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases. [semantic-release](https://www.npmjs.com/package/semantic-release) allows you to automatically make new npm releases and publish release notes to GitHub.

 All these tools rely on commit message convention.